 COGGS Board of Directors

-Volunteers and MTB Fanatics
+Volunteers and Trail Fanatics

 COGGS members are represented by an all volunteer board of directors.
 The board develops and oversees the implementation of club policies and program goals.
 Board members serve two year terms, renewable up to three terms.
 Board members are COGGS members for the duration of their term.
 Below are the current COGGS board members.